 - Fill a stainless steel pot with enough water for the fabric to move freely.
-Cover pot and heat water on stove top to just below boiling (or around 200 F°).
+Cover pot and heat water on stove top to just below boiling (200 F° or greater).

 - If you are dyeing with Rit All-Purpose Dye: To enhance the color: (1) add one cup of salt when dyeing fabrics containing cotton, rayon, ramie or linen; (2) add one cup of vinegar when dyeing fabrics containing nylon, silk or wool.
 Add 1 teaspoon of dish detergent to help promote level dyeing.

 - When water begins to simmer, add dye and mix well.

 - Wet the item you are going to be dyeing and add it to the dyebath.